geotools/geotools/docs/user/library/coverage/index.rst

 * implementation of the coverage interfaces from :doc:`gt-opengis <../opengis/index>` such as GridCoverage2D and Format
 * Bridging between Java Advanced Imaging, JAI Image IO and Java Image facilities and the geospatial idea of a GridCoverage
-* Recognising additional formats available on the CLASSPATH using **GridFormatFinder**
+* Recognizing additional formats available on the CLASSPATH using **GridFormatFinder**

 The module supports the use of coverage information (i.e. raster) from a range of sources.